LowriWilliams/LowriWilliams.github.io/content/_index.md

           organization: Indraprastha's Institute of Information Technology
           title: Academic visit to Indraprastha's Institute of Information Technology
           description: Visited Indraprastha's Institute of Information Technology, India to form research collaborations and networks.

         - date_end: ''
+          date_start: '2019-07-02'
+          icon: ieee
+          organization: IEEE
+          title: New Publication
+          description: Co-author of our paper "A Supervised Intrusion Detection System for Smart Home IoT Devices” published in the IEEE Internet of Things Journal.

+        - date_end: ''
+          date_start: '2019-05-10'
+          icon: springer
+          organization: Springer
+          title: New Publication
+          description: Author of our paper "Comparing the Utility of Different Classification Schemes for Emotive Language Analysis” published in Springer's Journal of Classification.

+        - date_end: ''
           date_start: '2019-02-01'